Updated: Jan 14

-As our hard working Administrator, Suzanne Callam has a fast-paced role that in any one day can involve tour logistics, writing grant applications or sifting through Adam Summer School applications.
+As our hard working Operations & Finance Manager, Suzanne Callam has a fast-paced role that in any one day can involve tour logistics, writing grant applications or sifting through Adam Summer School applications.
 It’s a job that she views as an immense privilege and one that has enhanced her love of chamber music immensely.
 Suzanne shares some insights into her role in this illuminating interview.

 1. When did you start working with the New Zealand String Quartet Trust?